tidepool-org/uploader/lib/drivers/docs/medtronic600.md

   - `[x]` scheduled basal
     - `[x]` basal rate intervals with a start time, duration, and rate delivered
     - `[x]` name of basal schedule on each scheduled basal rate interval
-    - `[?]` if basal schedule is a single (flat) rate all day, pump records a new basal rate interval every midnight
+    - `[x]` if basal schedule is a single (flat) rate all day, pump records a new basal rate interval every midnight
   - `[x]` manual temp basal
     - `[x]` basal rate intervals with a start time, duration, and rate delivered
     - `[x]` object representing suppressed scheduled basal *for each segment of the basal schedule that the temp basal intersects*